 |

-The nine digits of a ZIP+4 code (e.g.,12345-6789) may be grouped as follows: [123] [45] [67] [89]
+The nine digits of a ZIP+4 code (e.g.,12345-6789) may be grouped as follows: [123] [45] - [67] [89]

-- [123] : Sectional Center or Large City
+- [123]: The first three digits of a ZIP Code are the Sectional Center Facility (SCF) or Large City

-- [ - ] : The required "dash" or "hyphen" separates the first five digits from the last four digits; the +4
+- [ - ]: The required "dash" or "hyphen" separates the first five digits from the last four digits; the +4

-- [67] : Sector or Several Blocks
+- [67]: The first two digits of the +4 indicate Sector or Several Blocks

 |